 Smoky Creole Sauce

-This recipe makes 3 to 4 pints of Smoky Creole Sauce.
+This recipe makes 4 pints of Smoky Creole Sauce.

 Ingredients to make Smoky Creole Sauce: